-The first fruit to ripen during our growing season are juicy sweet strawberries.
-Tender skinned and full flavored these are very different than the strawberries you’ll find at the grocery store which were most likely bred for size, looks, and long truck rides from California.
-Sure they’re pretty, with their glossy red skin and perfect shape, but all too often lack flavor or fragrance.
+The first fruit to ripen during our growing season here in the Northwest are juicy sweet strawberries.
+Tender-skinned and full-flavored these are very different than the strawberries you’ll find at the grocery store which were most likely bred for size, looks, and long truck rides from California.
+Sure they’re pretty, with their glossy red skin and perfect shape, too often lack flavor or fragrance.

 - Prep Time: 75 mins

 - Cook Time: 30 mins

-- Total Time: 1 hour
+- Total Time: 1 hour 45 minutes

 - Yield: 4 1x

-- Category: main
+- Category: main, pork

-- Cuisine: Northwest
+- Cuisine: American

 - 1 lb pork tenderloin

-- ¼ cup balsamic vinegar
+- 1/4 cup balsamic vinegar

-- ¼ cup olive oil
+- 1/4 cup olive oil

-- 1 ½ tsp salt
+- 1 1/2 tsp salt